mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 This is also zazen.
 You can do this.

 But that is just weeding out on their own territory.
 That's all.
-And then, when they completely weed out on their territory – they don't know what to do.
-So there is only the death to wait for; that's all.
-So all they have to do is just to wait for their death.
+And then, when they completely weed out on their territory, they don't know what to do.
+So there is only death to wait for; that's all.
+All they have to do is just to wait for their death.
 Can you imagine this?

-If the people don't offer them food, they can survive, because they can stop their breath, for how many hours.
+If the people don't offer them food, they can survive, because they can stop their breath for many hours.
 Do you know that?
 Yes, they can do that.
 Still there is a possibility to survive, so it's not necessary to struggle for their life; just be there.
 No more weeds come up.
 Very clean.
 But, they don't know what to do.
 Just wait for their death; that's all.

 ##### 24:25

 Here is a very good example in Japan.
 This is a recent news story of one of the famous Japanese actors, who was interested in business.
 He cherished for a long time some project he really wanted.
-He waited for the chance to do this.
+He waited for the chance to do it.
 He got that chance; he started to do that business project.
 Finally, he *finished* – perfectly finished.
 Risking his whole life – he did it!
 Everyone respected it: wonderful job, perfect.
 But finally, he didn't know what to do *next*.
 And then – can you imagine what would happen?
 He committed suicide.
 Why? ...
 He must be happy, because he did it.
 But he committed suicide.
 Why?
 People didn't understand it.

 So, that is a really good example; not only Buddhists, this is really human life.
 If you really want to do something, to completely weed out, and if you want to be successful in any kind of business, or Buddhist practice – if you want to live in a paradise, you can do it.
-But – this is not the final goal [Buddha](glossary#buddha) mentions.
+But, this is not the final goal [Buddha](glossary#buddha) mentions.
 Because, if you do it, there is still confusion.
 You don't know what to do.
-Then, all you have to do is – finally, nothing to do.
-After reaching that highest level, nothing to do.
-Because that highest level is nothing but something [in the] [dualistic](glossary#dualistic) world.
+Finally, nothing to do.
+After reaching that highest level, [there is] nothing to do, because that highest level is nothing but something [in the] [dualistic](glossary#dualistic) world.
 The highest level is a certain level opposed to a lowest level.
 So, [it’s] always the dualistic world.
 If you reach the highest level in the dualistic world, still there is confusion.

 Or, another confusion is, they really are very weary of having reached the highest level, and having stayed with that highest level.
 Nothing to do; enjoy themselves.
 And all they have to do is, just to wait for death.